sprokopchuk/task_manager/README.md

 I able to create/update/delete projects
 I able to add tasks to my project
 I able to update/delete tasks
-I able to prioritise tasks into a project
-I able to choose deadline for my task
+I able to prioritise tasks into a project (Priorities: Normal, High, Maximum) I able to choose deadline for my task
 I able to mark a task as 'done'

 == Technical requirements

 * It is WEB application
 * For the client side used: HTML, CSS (Twitter Bootstrap), JavaScript (jQuery)
 * For server side used: Ruby on Rails
 * It have client side and server side validation.
 * It look like below.

  ![ScreenShot](https://raw.github.com/sprokopchuk/task_manager/master/screenshot.png)

 == Additional functionality

 * It work like one page WEB application and use AJAX technology, load and submit data without reloading a page.
 * It have user authentication solution and a user only have access to their own projects and tasks.
 * It have automated tests for all functionality.